 “As a cancer survivor, I find myself even more devoted to compositions featuring water and light.
 After all, light reflects hope and water signifies abundant life.
 I’m convinced that both celebrate the power to overcome life’s shadows.”

 Abbott’s work inspires overcomers around the world.
 Her hope-filled compositions can be found in national and international collections.
 In addition, her work is exhibited in Congressional offices on Capitol Hill.

 An award-winning artist, Abbott has been recognized both locally and nationally.
 Her professional recognition includes first prize awards in both Regional and National shows at the Fredericksburg Center for Center for Creative Arts, a non-profit arts organization affiliated with the Virginia Museum of Fine Art.
-She has also been juried as one of the top 15% favorites in Fine Art Studio Online’s Bold Brush Competition.
+She has also been regularly juried as one of the top 15% favorites in Fine Art Studio Online’s Bold Brush Competition.

 “Cancer served as my wake up call.
 I realized that I didn’t want to put off my life-long dreams any longer.
 And so, ten years ago, I finally made a leap of faith and pursued my passion full-time.”

 She spends most of her days creating in her 700 square foot, light-filled studio in Fredericksburg, Virginia.